UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 label that we made up for this chart.

-To add this annotation we use a `mark_text` in the same way as when we used direct labeling for line graphs a few slide deck ago.
-We add the `text` encoding but the the rest the same and use `dx` and `dy` to position the label relative the top of the bar.
+To add this annotation we use a `mark_text` in the same way as when we used direct labelling for line graphs a few slide decks ago.
+We add the `text` encoding and use `dx` and `dy` to position the label relative to the top of the bar.

 ---